 As Wedgwood began to define itself, it used the most traditional definition of all: that of a school, with families and children as the heart of community life.
 The School District set NE 75th to 95th Streets as the attendance area for Wedgwood School, and in making a “boundaries” decision, the Wedgwood Community Club followed suit.

-Ironically in November 1956 the Wedgwood Community Club voted to reject the request of the Wedgewood Rock group to “join Wedgwood.”
-The Wedgwood Community Club determined that NE 75th Street was the southern boundary of the neighborhood.
-Even though Wedgwood Rock was a Balch development, it was located between NE 70th to 75th Streets, to the south of Wedgwood-proper. (see letter below) Wedgwood Rock itself is located at 7200 28th Avenue NE.
+As of 1956 the Wedgwood Community Club determined that NE 75th Street was the southern boundary of the neighborhood, even though Wedgwood Rock was a Balch housing development.
+Balch’s plat of Wedgwood Rock is located between NE 70th to 75th Streets, 25th to 30th Avenues NE, to the south of Wedgwood-proper.
+Wedgwood Rock itself is located at 7200 28th Avenue NE.